d3/d3-drag/README.md

 Alas, it’s somewhat tedious today to implement robust drag-and-drop using standard browser APIs.
 Until [Pointer Events](https://www.w3.org/TR/pointerevents/) are widely available, you must handle mouse and touch input separately, and deal with a handful of browser bugs.

-This module offers as a (hopefully!) painless solution.
+This module offers a (hopefully!) painless solution.
 The [drag behavior](#api-reference) provides a convenient abstraction for drag-and-drop using mouse and touch input.
-It’s flexible and configurable, too: the drag behavior is agnostic about DOM representation, so you can use it to drag SVG, HTML or even Canvas graphics.
+It’s flexible and configurable, too; it’s agnostic about DOM representation, so you can use it to drag SVG, HTML or even Canvas graphics.

 ## Installing